2026 Spark Award FAQ

 Applicants employed by an arts organization in an artistic capacity are only eligible if the majority of their individual artistic practice is independent from the work of the nonprofit organization by which they are employed.
 These grant funds are intended to support the work of individual artists rather than the work of arts organizations.
 We would like to ensure that organizations who are eligible to receive funding from the Miller Foundation to support their staff and operations are not potentially receiving duplicate support through this program (i.e. supporting the creation of a single work with Miller organizational support AND a Spark Award).

-This is not an exhaustive list.
-If your practice doesn’t fall within the eligible genres listed above, contact us at artists@millerfound.org to determine eligibility.
+If your practice doesn't fall within the eligible or ineligible categories listed above, contact us at artists@millerfound.org to determine eligibility.

 I'm new to writing grant applications, do you have resources to help me get started?